$\varphi_0$-Josephson junction in twisted bilayer graphene induced by a valley-polarized state

-{\emph {Model for numerical calculation.}--- First, we introduce a microscopic model which describes a MATBG Josesphon junction as realized experimentally in Ref.~\cite{Diez_Merida2021} and schematically shown in Fig.~\ref{fig:fig1}(a).
+First, we introduce a microscopic model which describes a MATBG Josesphon junction as realized experimentally in Ref.~\cite{Diez_Merida2021} and schematically shown in Fig.~\ref{fig:fig1}(a).
 The relevant moir\'e bands near charge neutrality of MATBG can be captured by an effective two-orbital tight-binding model on a hexagonal lattice~\cite{Noah2018,Liang2018}, which can be written as :

 Here , $\xi$ labels the two $p$-wave-like orbitals $p_x+i\xi p_y$ as a representation of two valleys $\tau=\pm K$ , $\sigma=\uparrow/\downarrow$ denotes the spin indices, $t_1=0.331$ meV and $t_{2\xi}=-0.01+0.097\xi i$ meV denote the first-nearest neighbor and the fifth-nearest neighbor hopping.
 Note that the imaginary part of $t_{2\xi}$ describes the warping effects.
 Moreover, the spatial dependent chemical potential is denoted by $\mu$ which is chosen such that the filling factor $\nu$ satisfies $-1<\nu<-1/2$ for the superconducting part of the junction and $\nu\approx-1/2$ at the weak-link region \cite{Diez_Merida2021}.
 As shown in Ref.~\cite{Noah2018,Liang2018}, $H_0$ captures the symmetries of the moir\'e bands of MATBG.